Inspecting an as-built bridge abutment with PIX4Dcatch

 - PIX4Dcatch outperformed other mobile measurement technologies in terms of repeatability and accuracy.

-The construction site was surrounded by a mountain slope in the back and an irrigation canal in the front, which restricted the installation space for the laser scanner and other equipment.
-The pile-head rebar was a blind spot and an obstacle for measuring, which made it inefficient to use stationary measurement equipment.
+The construction site was surrounded by a mountain slope in the back and an irrigation canal in the front, which restricted the space for a laser scanner and/ or other equipment.
+The pile-head rebar was a blind spot and an obstacle for measuring, which made it inefficient to use this stationary and more traditional measurement equipment.

 - PIX4Dcatch